by Tracy Johnson

-Knowing who you’re for, and what you’re for are two of the most important things each media brand must decide.
-There’s a place for hard news, for engaging political debate and there’s a place to escape from it.
-It’s critical that each brand be clearly defined, and not get caught in the dangerous middle.
-And there’s a valuable lesson from HGTV.
+Knowing who and what you’re for are two of the most important things each media brand must understand.
+There’s a place for hard news, for engaging political debate and a place to escape from it.
+It’s critical for each brand to be clearly defined, and not get caught without an identity.
+And there are valuable lessons to learn from television brands like HGTV.

 There’s a lot of stress in the world today.
-Everyone seems on edge, quick to shout their disapproval of anything that doesn’t perfectly align with their idea of how the world should be.
-The 2016 U.S. election was certainly full of drama, intrigue, vitriol and stress.
-That’s likely to continue.
-The key question is how you should react to it.
+Everyone is on edge, quick to shout disapproval of anything that doesn’t perfectly align with their worldview.

-If you listen to your audience, most are seeking entertainment sources to get away from their problems, at least for a short time.
-Being that safe place can be a welcome relief for an audience that wants to be comforted, feel safe and get away from it all.
+Pay attention to how the audience uses your brand.
+Most are seeking entertainment to get away from problems, at least for a short time.
+Being a safe place can be a welcome relief for those looking to get away from it all.

-The concept works, especially if you’re committed to it as a brand.
-While CNN enjoyed a significant rise in popularity due to the attention and suspense surrounding the Donald Trump vs. Hilary Clinton campaign, HGTV beat them in the ratings.
+CNN enjoyed a significant rise in popularity due to the attention and suspense surrounding Donald Trump vs. Hilary Clinton.
+But check it out: HGTV beat them in the ratings.
 Think about that.

-HGTV features a series of aspirational shows like Property Brothers, Love it or List It, House Hunters and more.
-In case you’re not familiar, here’s an episode of House Hunters to give you an idea:
+HGTV features a series of aspirational shows like Property Brothers, Love it or List It, House Hunters, and more.
+This episode of House Hunters is an example of their programming:

 The escapist appeal of looking at other people’s beautiful homes turned Home & Garden Television into the third most-watched cable network in 2016, ahead of CNN and behind only Fox News and ESPN.

 But back to the main point: HGTV understands who they are and what they’re for.
-Their formula is consistent: A shabby house gets a makeover, and a happy couple moves in.
-Or house-flipping that looks like fun and there’s almost always a profit.
-There’s a feel-good theme with a happy ending.
+Their formula is consistent: A shabby house gets a makeover and a happy couple moves in.
+Or house-flipping that almost always a profit.
+It’s a feel-good theme with a happy ending.

-At parent company Scripps Networks, chief programming officer Kathleen Finch understands their audience:
+At parent company Scripps Networks, chief programming officer Kathleen Finch understands the audience:

 For the most part, our viewers live in suburban houses with yards.
 We embrace the real America.

-That leads them to a certain code of behavior on their shows, and like a program director or content manager, Finch is the gatekeeper, emphasizing consistency:
+That leads them to a programming code of behavior.
+Finch is the gatekeeper, emphasizing consistency:

 We super-serve our viewer what she likes, and we give her more and more of it,